pyashy/HPPL-project-PHDim/README.md

 # PHD optimization final project

-Repo for final project of High Perfomance Python Lab course in My University '23
+Repo for final project of High Perfomance Python Lab course in Skoltech '23

 ## Idea

+The focus of the project is Persistence Homology Dimension (PHdim) algorithm described in [1].
+The goal of the project is to analyse differrent methods (joblib, multiprocessing, threading, Numba, CuPy) to optimize and speedup the algorithm.

 ## Repository contents